Articles

 The CCPA was first enforced by the office of the Attorney General.
 The CPRA established a new privacy enforcement authority, the California Privacy Protection Agency (CPPA), and grants it powers to investigate and enforce the act.

-Extra data protection for children’s PII
+Extra Data Protection for Children’s PII

 The CPRA is similar to the CCPA because it also prohibits the sale of personal information of those under 16.
 Nonetheless, violations involving children’s data are liable as intentional violations, meaning they are more severe.
 Violating CPRA often comes with a penalty of up to $7,500 for intentional violations and a penalty of up to $2,500 for unintentional violations.